 THE PINK CITY

 Planned by Vidyadhar Bhattacharya, Jaipur holds the distinction of being the first planned city in India.
 Renowned globally for its colored gems, the capital city of Rajasthan combines the allure of its ancient history with all the advantages of a metropolis.
-The bustling modern city is one of the three corners of the golden triangle that includes Delhi, Agra, and Jaipur.
+The bustling modern city is one of the three corners of the Golden Triangle which includes Delhi, Agra, and Jaipur.

 The story goes that in 1876, the Prince of Wales visited India on a tour.
 Since the color pink was symbolic of hospitality, Maharaja Ram Singh of Jaipur painted the entire city pink.
 The pink that colors the city makes for a marvelous spectacle to behold.
 Jaipur rises majestically against the backdrop of the forts Nahargarh, Jaigarh, and Garh Ganesh Temple.